ubclaunchpad/LP-website/GettingStarted/Administrivia.md

 possible - everyone understands that life gets in the way sometimes.

-If you continually miss meetings, neglect tickets, or don't communicate with your team, we will ask you to reconsider your participation Launch Pad.
+If you continually miss meetings, neglect tickets, or don't communicate with your team, we will ask you to reconsider your participation in Launch Pad.